beva3/todo_list/readeMe.md

 Now, you should:
 ✅ Understand the class structure
 ✅ Confirm if you want file saving or just a simple list-based approach

+**Next:** I will implement the methods one by one.
+Are you ready? 🚀